What Is GMP/GDP Compliance?

-In addition to validation performed within Biodata, the customer responsibility is to devise and perform PQ validation based on the organizations QMS, to verify that the informatics software complies with the intended use.
+In addition to validation performed within Biodata, the customer's responsibility is to devise and perform PQ validation based on the organization's QMS, to verify that the informatics software complies with the intended use.

 The development life cycle of Validated Labguru includes several key steps as described below.
 The proper execution of these steps is maintained and supervised by our Validation Management Team:

 Before development starts, the impact of each change is assessed.
-The impact assessment serves as the guideline for new test protocols, and is a key component in the decision whether the FRS and MSA is to be updated when creating a new version.
+The impact assessment serves as the guideline for new test protocols and is a key component in the decision of whether the FRS and MSA are to be updated when creating a new version.

 Biodata adhered to the highest quality and reliability standards.
-The quality assurance (QA) and testing procedures are based on a scaled agile framework..
-Any changes to Labguru (for example a new feature enhancement) is released only after comprehensive testing efforts that include multiple individuals and an automatic testing system to ensure full testing coverage.
-The tests are done throughout the different phases of development to verify the new feature enhancement produces the expected results (i.e. that it is aligned with the functional requirements) and does not cause regression with the existing functions in the application or affects it’s performance.
+The quality assurance (QA) and testing procedures are based on a scaled agile framework.
+Any changes to Labguru (for example a new feature enhancement) are released only after comprehensive testing efforts that include multiple individuals and an automatic testing system to ensure full testing coverage.
+The tests are done throughout the different phases of development to verify the new feature enhancement produces the expected results (i.e. that it is aligned with the functional requirements) and does not cause regression with the existing functions in the application or affect it’s performance.

-All issues found throughout the validation life cycle are recorded and managed in a specialised software, and tracked from creation to resolution.
+All issues found throughout the validation life cycle are recorded and managed in specialized software and tracked from creation to resolution.
 The impact of each issue resolution (bug fix) is assessed and then tested and approved in the testing phase.
 Bug fixes are then added to the period release versions where they are tested again as part of the release.

-For each update of validated Labguru the validation management team assesses all changes introduced into Labguru since the previous update and performs the needed updates to Labguru’s FRS, MRA and test protocols.
+For each update of validated Labguru the validation management team assesses all changes introduced into Labguru since the previous update and performs the needed updates to Labguru’s FRS, MRA, and test protocols.
 A report is created to summarize the activity and to approve the validity of the new version.
-When a new version of Labguru is released, it is after thorough testing procedures that meet Biodata high standard of quality, reliability and traceability.
+When a new version of Labguru is released, it is after thorough testing procedures that meet Labguru's high standard of quality, reliability, and traceability.